brimdata/zui/CONTRIBUTING.md

 ## Unit Tests

-Unit tests go right next to file they are testing with a `.test.js` suffix.
+Unit tests go right next to the file they are testing with a `.test.js` suffix.

 There are several ways to run unit tests.